belovedpearl/Currency_Converter/README.md

    * Provide real time currency exchange rate.
    * Provide access to currency conversion with ease.
    * Register its users.
-   * First time users needs to sign up to use.
+   * Automatically identifies and register new users.
+   * Provide users clear instructions on how to navigate the program.

 ---